andy23512/blog/source/_posts/cc-extensions-unofficial-extensions-that-display-the-layout-of-charachorder-3d-input-devices-on-typing-websites.md

 ---
 title: CC Extensions - unofficial extensions that display the layout of CharaChorder 3D input devices on typing websites
+description: Tangent introduces CC Extensions, a set of unofficial browser extensions he developed.
+They can display the layout of CharaChorder 3D input devices (CharaChorder One, CharaChorder Two, and Master Forge) on Keybr and Monkeytype.
 date: 2025-10-19T10:02:03.861Z
 updated: 2025-11-26T11:38:54.048Z
 categories: [Article, Creation]